Chime Savings Account Review

 Editor’s Note: Annual percentage yields (APYs) in this article are accurate as of the publication date.
 Investor.com updates interest rates when changes in the federal funds rate cause fluctuations.

-With all the fanfare surrounding this high-profile fintech company, we expected Chime to prance like a unicorn past the competition for a Best Savings Accounts of 2021.
-But its so-so 0.50% interest rate (even after a Fed rate hike), mandatory checking account enrollment, and general lack of tools forced the Chime High-Yield Savings Account to the back of the pack.
+With all the fanfare surrounding this high-profile fintech company, we expected Chime to prance like a unicorn past the competition in our roundup of Best Savings Accounts of 2022.
+But its so-so 1.5% interest rate, mandatory checking account enrollment, and general lack of tools forced the Chime High-Yield Savings Account to the back of the pack.

-After spending seven months testing 19 high-yield accounts for our inaugural review of the best savings accounts, here are the top findings from our Chime savings account analysis:
+After spending seven months testing 19 high-yield accounts to find the best savings accounts, here are the top findings from our Chime savings account analysis:

-- Chime came in at a disappointing 12 out of 19 during our overall scoring, mainly because its 0.50% annual percentage yield couldn’t compete with providers offering 0.60% and higher.
+- Chime came in at a disappointing 17 out of 19 during our overall scoring, mainly because its 1.5% annual percentage yield couldn’t compete in a field where 2% APYs are plentiful.

 - Customers cannot simply open a Chime savings account on its own.
 You’re required to set up a Chime Spending Account, which is like a checking account, as well.
 On top of that, many account features are unavailable unless you sign up for direct deposit, which Chime will incessantly hound you to do.